martinmimigames/tiny-music-player/README.md

 Supports Android 1.0+

 It allows you to play audio and video files, like how you expected to.
-Most importantly it is designed in hope to make it compatibile with different Android versions.
+Most importantly it is designed in hope to make it compatible with different Android versions.

 Its usage is as easy as opening or sharing the file you want to play with the app, or selecting it directly from the app.
 Enjoy your music!